 - obtaining an understanding of the legal and regulatory framework applicable to the Northern Ireland Fire and Rescue Service through discussion with management and application of extensive public sector accountability knowledge.
-The key laws and regulations I considered included Fire and Rescue Services (Northern Ireland) Order 2006 and Department of Health directions issued thereunder: - making enquires of management and those charged with governance on Northern Ireland Fire and Rescue Service's compliance with laws and regulations; - making enquiries of internal audit, management and those charged with governance as to susceptibility to irregularity and fraud, their assessment of the risk of material misstatement due to fraud and irregularity, and their knowledge of actual, suspected and alleged fraud and irregularity; - completing risk assessment procedures to assess the susceptibility of Northern Ireland Fire and Rescue Service's financial statements to material misstatement, including how fraud might occur.
+The key laws and regulations I considered included Fire and Rescue Services (Northern Ireland) Order 2006 and Department of Health directions issued thereunder; - making enquires of management and those charged with governance on Northern Ireland Fire and Rescue Service's compliance with laws and regulations; - making enquiries of internal audit, management and those charged with governance as to susceptibility to irregularity and fraud, their assessment of the risk of material misstatement due to fraud and irregularity, and their knowledge of actual, suspected and alleged fraud and irregularity; - completing risk assessment procedures to assess the susceptibility of Northern Ireland Fire and Rescue Service's financial statements to material misstatement, including how fraud might occur.
 This included, but was not limited to, an engagement director led engagement team discussion on fraud to identify particular areas, transaction streams and business practices that may be susceptible to material misstatement due to fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, expenditure recognition and posting of unusual journals; - engagement director oversight to ensure the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with the applicable legal and regulatory framework throughout the audit; - documenting and evaluating the design and implementation of internal controls in place to mitigate risk of material misstatement due to fraud and non-compliance with laws and regulation; - designing audit procedures to address specific laws and regulations which the engagement team considered to have a direct material effect on the financial statements in terms of misstatement and irregularity, including fraud.
-These audit procedures included, but were not limited to, reading board and committee minutes, and agreeing financial statement disclosures to underlying supporting documentation and approvals as appropriate; - addressing the risk of fraud as a result of management override of controls by: - performing analytical procedures to identify unusual or unexpected relationships or movements: - testing journal entries to identify potential anomalies, and inappropriate or unauthorised adjustments;
+As part of this discussion, I identified potential for fraud in the following areas: management override of controls; - engagement director oversight to ensure the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with the applicable legal and regulatory framework throughout the audit; - documenting and evaluating the design and implementation of internal controls in place to mitigate risk of material misstatement due to fraud and non-compliance with laws and regulations; - designing audit procedures to address specific laws and regulations which the engagement team considered to have a direct material effect on the financial statements in terms of misstatement and irregularity, including fraud.
+These audit procedures included, but were not limited to, reading board and committee minutes, and agreeing financial statement disclosures to underlying supporting documentation and approvals as appropriate - addressing the risk of fraud as a result of management override of controls by: - performing analytical procedures to identify unusual or unexpected relationships or movements; - testing journal entries to identify potential anomalies, and inappropriate or unauthorised adjustments; - assessing whether judgements and other assumptions made in determining accounting estimates were indicative of potential bias; and - investigating significant or unusual transactions made outside of the normal course of business.